Research Flow Cytometry Facility

 After completing the class, users must submit an “Analyzer Training Form” under the “Request” tab in Stratocore to schedule a 2-hour hands-on training session.
 When filling out the form, you will need to submit the email confirming passing the courses if requested.

-For Cincinnati Children's users, register for those classes (Laser Safety– Research Flow Cytometry Facility, RFCC Course 1 and RFCC Course 10) on ELM by going to CenterLink>MyHub>MyLearning.
-You will receive a confirmation email from ELM for completing the courses.
+For Cincinnati Children's users, register for those classes (Laser Safety– Research Flow Cytometry Facility, RFCC Course 1 and RFCC Course 10) on ELM by going to CenterLink>MyHub>MyLearning>Search Learning>Type “RFCC” or the course title in search bar.
+When completed, you will receive a confirmation email from ELM for each course.

 For external users, listen to the class below and take the quiz associated.